covit2019/analysis_codes/README.md

 4. Estimate copulas among the nodes and create a coefficient correlation matrix.
 5. Analyze the obtained coefficient correlation matrix

-Basically, Only you need to do is run the scripts/executable sequentially from
+Only you need to do is run the scripts/executable sequentially from

 + 1.ModelingNN